attardi/wikiextractor/README.md

 The script may be invoked directly:

-    python -m wikiextractor.WikiExtractor
+    python -m wikiextractor.WikiExtractor <Wikipedia dump file>

-however it can also be installed from `PyPi` by doing:
+It can also be installed from `PyPi` by doing:

     pip install wikiextractor